khoa9/dataBAEs_musicapp/README.md

 **Ensure that the backend setup, including all data processing and storage in Astra DB, is fully completed before running `app.py`.**

 The link provided at the beginning of this note is ran by using our team's credentials on different services (S3, DataStax, Spotify, OpenAI).
-Thus, if you want to run everything from your own and build your own application, you need to configure all of the config requirement and build the backend before running app.py
+Thus, if you want to run everything from scratch and build your own application, you need to configure all of the config requirement and build the backend before running app.py

 **Backend process:** (I will update this one with the completed pipeline file soon)